Carotid Artery Disease Treatment in Phoenix, Arizona

 To lower the amount of cholesterol in the blood and your blood pressure.
 Additional blood thinner medications may be given to prevent blood clots.

 Generally performed when there is a blockage of 50% or above accompanied with symptoms such as a stroke.

 TransCaroitd Artery Revascularization

 Western Vascular Institute is pioneering the use of a breakthrough technology called TransCarotid Artery Revascularization (TCAR) to treat patients with carotid artery disease who are at risk for open surgery.
 While any repair of the carotid artery carries some risk of causing a stroke because of the repair itself, TCAR was designed to help minimize that risk by keeping potential stroke-causing fragments away from the brain.
 Patients who undergo the TCAR procedure recover quickly (typically spending just one night in the hospital) and almost always go home the next day to return to full and productive lives with less pain, smaller scars, and a reduced risk of future strokes.

 This procedure is performed to treat narrowed or occluded carotid arteries.
 In this procedure, the Vascular Surgeon inserts a wire through the groin and guided via x-ray imaging to the carotid artery.
 Once there the balloon is placed to expand the narrowed section and a stent is left in place afterward to maintain the vessel diameter and allow the blood to flow through the artery.

 If you have been experiencing symptoms of carotid artery disease it is important that you schedule an appointment with one of our highly-trained vascular surgeons.
 They will diagnose your symptoms and discover the best treatment option for you.
-For more information about our Vascular Surgery Center, please call (480) 668-5000 to schedule your appointment today.
+For more information about our Vascular Surgery Center in Phoenix, Arizona, please call (480) 668-5000 to schedule your appointment today.